Angelyne

-Angelyne (born Ronia Tamar Goldberg, October 2, 1950) is an American singer, actress, media personality, and model who came to prominence in 1984 after the appearance of a series of billboards in and around Los Angeles, California, with only one word, "Angelyne", picturing her posing suggestively.
-These caught the attention of local media outlets, and soon she received several offers for film roles, magazine interviews, and television show appearances.
+Angelyne (born Ronia Tamar Goldberg, October 2, 1950) is an American singer, actress, media personality, and model.
+She came to prominence in 1984 after the appearance of a series of billboards in and around Los Angeles, California, printed with the word "Angelyne", and picturing her posed suggestively.
+These billboards caught the attention of local media outlets, and soon she received several offers for film roles, magazine interviews, and television show appearances.
+She was also noted for concealing her birth name, age, and identity, which did not become public knowledge until 2017.

 Angelyne's signature pink Corvette, an iconic part of her public persona.

-Her billboards have been featured in a number of movies and television series, including the opening credits of Moonlighting and atop the building occupied by producer Harry Zimm (played by Gene Hackman in Get Shorty), and have been spoofed in shows such as The Simpsons, Futurama, and BoJack Horseman.
-Another distinctive feature of Angelyne's celebrity persona is her pink Corvette.
-She was noted for concealing her real name, age, and identity, which did not become public knowledge until 2017.

 In 1978, she joined her then-boyfriend's punk rock band Baby Blue, which performed in clubs around Los Angeles, but never became financially successful.
 In 1982, she released her self-titled debut album and her first posters began appearing as a part of the album's promotion.
 After the launch of a massive billboard campaign in February 1984, she began working on her second album.
 Driven to Fantasy was released in 1986.
 Angelyne then appeared in small parts in films such as Earth Girls Are Easy (1988), Dangerous Love (1988), and Homer and Eddie (1989).

+Her billboards have been featured in a number of movies and television series, including the opening credits of Moonlighting and atop the building occupied by producer Harry Zimm (played by Gene Hackman in Get Shorty), and have been spoofed in shows such as The Simpsons, Futurama, and BoJack Horseman.
+Another distinctive feature of Angelyne's celebrity persona is her pink Corvette.

-Angelyne is also an artist; she began painting in 1998 and has had several art shows in Los Angeles.
+Angelyne is also a visual artist; she began painting in 1998 and has had several art shows in Los Angeles.
 She has run for Governor of California twice, during the recall elections of Gray Davis in 2003 and Gavin Newsom in 2021.

 Early life

 Angelyne's previous names and origins became publicly known in a 2017 article by Gary Baum for The Hollywood Reporter.
 The article cited public records revealing that Angelyne was born in Poland as Ronia Tamar Goldberg to Holocaust survivors who were Polish Jewish.
 After being liberated from German Nazi concentration camps, including Skarżysko-Kamienna, Bergen-Belsen, and Buchenwald, her parents were married in the Föhrenwald DP camp, and then returned to post-war Poland.
 The family later settled in Bnei Brak, Israel, before immigrating to the United States in 1959.
-They moved to the Fairfax District of Los Angeles where she went by the name Renee Tami Goldberg.
-Goldberg attended James Monroe High School and was married briefly.
+They moved to the Fairfax District of Los Angeles, where she went by the name Renee Tami Goldberg.
+Goldberg attended James Monroe High School and was married briefly to Michael Strauss in the late 1960s.